Medicare Supplement Insurance Plans

 Probably the main reason that many seniors choose Medicare Advantage is that many MA plans do not charge an additional premium, so they provide an affordable way to extend benefits.
 When MA plans do charge an additional premium, it is usually fairly modest.
 In most areas, you can find many $0 additional premium HMOs.
 PPOs are more likely to come with a small monthly charge.
 Something to consider is that with that “modest” or “zero” premium plan you will save money on your monthly payments, however, you will have more out of pocket expenses when you actually use the plan.

 With an HMO, MA plan members virtually always need to seek covered services from a medical provider who is a member of the plan network.
 With a PPO, members pay less if they use their plan’s network of medical providers.
 However, the plan will still cover out-of-network providers at a lower benefit level.
 With a Medicare Supplement Insurance plan, there is no network restriction, and you have more freedom to choose how and where you are treated.

 Do You have to Answer Health Questions on the Application?

 Beneficiaries can take advantage of special enrollment periods when they get guaranteed rights to sign up for any plan sold in their local area.
 The most common example of this guaranteed right is when a beneficiary first becomes eligible for Part A and Part B. Other circumstances may be trial periods with other types of senior health plans and rare occasions when an existing plan terminates or does not follow the rules.

-Find the Right Medicare Plans for You
+Find the Right Medicare Supplement Insurance Plans

 Today’s seniors have a lot of choices when it comes to finding health insurance to help them make good use of their valuable Medicare benefits.
 However, having all of these choices can make it difficult to make a good choice without help.
 We are here to provide that help by offering online quotes and personalized assistance from trained and experienced senior health insurance agents.